By Caroline DuPont, MD

 #5.
 Are you surrounding yourself with positivity?

-These five basic strategies can help in times of crisis as well as when facing everyday stress.
+These six basic strategies can help in times of crisis as well as when facing everyday stress.
 It is much easier to feel good if you follow these basic principles for a healthy life.

 Caroline DuPont, MD is a psychiatrist with specialties in addiction medicine and anxiety disorders.
 She is Vice President of the Institute for Behavior and Health, Inc., a nonprofit organization.